BU-Spark/ml-herbarium/trocr/README.md

 # Proof of Concept - Deployment Plan

 # File Descriptions
+---
+> ## Codebase on SCC
+> Some folders from the codebase, such as logs and data folders, have **NOT been pushed to GitHub**.
+The most up-to-date codebase (along with all accompanying files and folders) **on SCC** can be found at the path `/projectnb/sparkgrp/ml-herbarium-grp/summer2023/kabilanm/ml-herbarium/`.
+---
 This directory contains all of the files associated with the Tr-OCR pipeline.

 ## trocr_with_detr_label_extraction.ipynb